Learn how to plan the ultimate Christmas cookie decorating party + get FREE printables for your cookie decorating party!

 Tip #4 Use a tablecloth or wrapping paper to cover the table for easy clean up

 I used wrapping paper to cover our party table.
-I love that it matched perfectly with my printables!
+It was a bonus that it matched perfectly with the printables.

 Leave a Reply